Undo It

 "Undo It" is a song written by Carrie Underwood, Kara DioGuardi, Marti Frederiksen, and Luke Laird.
 It was made available to digital retailers on October 27, 2009, and was released as an official single on May 24, 2010.
 The song is the third single from Underwood's third studio album, Play On.

 Underwood performed the song at the 2010 American Idol finale, as well as at the 2010 CMT Music Awards.
 "Undo It" has sold 1.6 million copies in the United States, making it the 7th biggest song of her career.
 It was also her first song to chart in Australia, peaking at Number 85.

 "Undo It" was ranked number 29 on Billboard's year-end charts for Top Country Songs.

 Content

 Underwood told The Boot that the idea for the "Undo It" hook came accidentally.
 "The guys had their guitars and they were playing something kind of bluesy, and Kara's got such a great R&B sense about her," she said.
 "And I started, 'Na, na, na-ing' to whatever they were playing.
 And they were like, 'What if that was the hook?'
 I said, 'Aw, I don't know?'
 And before you knew it, we had 'Uh, uh, uh undo it.'
 I mean, who would have thought?
 How do you write that down on paper?
 It was something that it didn't take that long to write and it's so much fun to sing on stage, and people get into it."

+The song is composed in A minor, with a main chord pattern of A_{5}-C_{2}-G_{5}-D. It has a moderately slow tempo of 80 beats per minute.